intel/dffml/docs/installation.rst

             (.venv) C:\Users\username> python -m pip install -U dffml[all] -f https://download.pytorch.org/whl/torch_stable.html

-Master Branch
+Main Branch
 -------------

-If you want to stay on the bleeding edge of bug fixes, etc. You can install from the master branch.
+If you want to stay on the bleeding edge of bug fixes, etc. You can install from the main branch.

 .. tabs::